AdobeDocs/control-panel.pt-BR/help/sftp/using/key-management.md

 As etapas para gerar uma chave SSH pública e adicioná-la ao servidor SFTP são descritas abaixo, bem como recomendações relacionadas à autenticação.

-Quando o acesso ao servidor estiver configurado, lembre-se de **adicionar os endereços IP à lista de permissões**, que exigirão acesso ao servidor para que você possa se conectar a ele.
+Once access to the server is set up, remember to **add the IP addresses that will require access to the server to the allow list** so that you can connect to it.
 Para obter mais informações, consulte [esta seção](../../instances-settings/using/ip-whitelisting-instance-access.md).

 >[!NOTE]
 >